FevenSurafel/Project-1/README.md

 12. **Correlation Analysis:** We compute the correlation between different stocks' movements.
 This can help in portfolio diversification by identifying stocks that move in opposite directions.

 ## Data Sources
 We gathered the data from Nasdaq, a reputable source for stock market data.
-Our data is up-to-date and covers the past three years.
+Our data is up-to-date and covers a three year period.

 ## Project Files